nordic-institute/harmony-common/doc/harmony_ap_clustering_user_guide.md.md

 ### 3.2 ActiveMQ configuration

-The configuration file `activemq.xml` used in the brokers will look like this:
+The configuration file `activemq.xml` used in the brokers looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>